OpenNebula/docs/source/intro_release_notes/upgrades/upgrade_46.rst

     $ oneacl create "* SECGROUP/* CREATE *"

-.. note:: For environments in a Federation: This command needs to be executed only once in the master zone, after it is upgraded to 5.0.
+.. note:: For environments in a Federation: This command needs to be executed only once in the master zone, after it is upgraded to |version|.

 Create the Virtual Router ACL Rule
 ================================================================================